100askTeam/100ask_lvgl_docs/docs/integration/bindings/micropython.rst

    <details>
      <summary>显示原文</summary>

-Micropython is ported to many platforms.
+MicroPython is ported to many platforms.
 One notable port is "unix", which allows you to build and run Micropython (+LVGL) on a Linux machine.
 (On a Windows machine you might need Virtual Box or WSL or MinGW or Cygwin etc.)

 `Click here to know more information about building and running the unix port <https://github.com/lvgl/lv_micropython>`__